 Situations to Short Stories.
 This intensive or residency guides students through the process of writing short stories and tackles plot planning, beginnings and endings, structure, point of view, characterization, dialogue and setting.
-Holly's situation plotting methods can be used to jumpstart student stories.
+Holly's situation plotting methods can be used to jumpstart student stories and novels.

 Story Starts to Finished Stories.
 This residency pushes students to write original openings for several types of short stories using different approaches, then has them select one of these story starts to develop into a complete short story.
 This residency is best done through visits spread over several weeks allowing students time for writing between sessions, and may culminate in a short story zine or collection.

 Poetry Serving Story Serving Teens.
 This active hands-on workshop for teachers of all subjects delves into reasons why poetry speaks to teens and ways to engage teens in reading, writing, performing, and sharing poetry.

 Writing Verse Novels for Young Adults.
 This talk and workshop introduces writers or teachers to the many styles, structures and approaches to verse novels today, delves into elements of narrative verse, and explores why novels in verse resonate with teens.
 Participants will be guided through drafting a scene in verse—a generative exercise meaningful for both prose and verse writers.

 Crafting Intercultural Fiction—Writing Across Cultures.
 This workshop for writers offers tools and guidance for writing intercultural fiction and stories set outside the U.S. or outside a writer's heritage or culture of origin.
 Dos and don'ts are discussed with particular focus on character development, setting portrayal, bilingual dialogue, non-English words, and traps to avoid when writing across cultures in picture books and novels.

 Narrative Poetry.
 This workshop/presentation introduces story arc and elements and techniques of narrative poetry via a range of compelling contemporary examples and leads participants into writing and sharing narrative poems.